brianmfear/key-prefix-scanner/README.md

 # Key Prefix Scanner

-This is a simple Visualforce page that uses Id.getSObjectType to find key prefixes, including "hidden" object types.
+This is a simple Visualforce page and Lightning Component/Application that uses Id.getSObjectType to find key prefixes, including "hidden" object types.

 ## Getting Started